surifirstpin/biplus_documentation/version.3/SQL Runner FLD.md

 ## Apply Sorting

-In your query result you can view the data in ascending or descending order by applying sorting.
-To enable sorting click on column header, to reverse the sorting order click on column header for second time **or,**

-Write the following code in sql command this way;
+The query result can be viewed in ascending or descending order by applying sorting.
+To enable sorting click on column header, to reverse the sorting order click on column header for second time, or else you can write the following code in sql command ;
 ```
 ORDER BY STATIONCODE ASC
 ```